The Rev. Kathi Johnson

 The wires are holding hands around the holes;

-To avoid breaking the ring, they hold tight the neighboring wrist,
+To avoid breaking the ring, they hold tight the neighboring

 And it’s thus that with holes they make a fence.